vaul-ulaval/vscode_ros2_workspace/README.md

 ### Get the template

-Click on "use this template"
+Click on `"use this template"`

 ![template_use](https://user-images.githubusercontent.com/6098197/91331899-43f23b80-e780-11ea-92c8-b4665ce126f1.png)

 ### Create your repository

-On the next dialog, name the repository you would like to start and decide if you want all of the branches, or just the latest LTS: foxy.
+On the next dialog, name the repository you would like to start.

 ![template_new](https://user-images.githubusercontent.com/6098197/91332035-713ee980-e780-11ea-81d3-13b170f568b0.png)

 Github will then create a new repository with the contents of this one in your account.
-It grabs the latest changes as "initial commit".
+It grabs the latest changes as `"initial commit"`.

 ### Clone your repo